 Make sure you use Xcode to install safari launcher app on your device.
 To do this first download Git project from https://github.com/budhash/SafariLauncher link.

 - a.
 Open this project using Xcode.
 Build and run the Project.
-This will create an app file which will be used to set App Path for Appium.
+This will create an app file that will be used to set App Path for Appium.
 Refer the article: “Appium-Run Xcode Project”)

 - b.
 Make sure you have a new terminal and run: